 A new research project led by Dr Deborah Gabriel and Prof Kevin Hylton will examine whether *Black students on postgraduate research programmes experience specific challenges in gaining a sense of belonging within higher education institutions.

 The study will explore how dynamic factors linked to institutional culture and academic practice intersect with race, ethnicity and culture to shape the experiences of Black students working towards research degrees.

-Approached conceptually through critical race theory and cultural democracy, the research, to be published by Trentham Books, aims to bring new insights and understandings of difference, othering and contemporary racisms within the UK higher education sector.
+Approached conceptually through critical race theory and cultural democracy, the research, aims to bring new insights and understandings of difference, othering and contemporary racisms within the UK higher education sector.
 Dr Deborah Gabriel, founder of Black British Academics and Senior Lecturer at Bournemouth University said: